Skip to main content

 Open Plan instance

-Once you have an IBM Cloud account, you can create an instance in the Open Plan and access up to 10 minutes total of quantum time per 28-day rolling window.
-Open Plan users can track their usage on the Platform dashboard and the Workloads pages.
+Those using the Open Plan instance have up to 10 minutes total of quantum time per month, which resets at 00:00:00 UTC on the first of each calendar month.
+Open Plan users can track their usage on the Platform dashboard, Workloads, and Account pages.

-If an instance has been marked as "limited" by your administrator (you will see a "Remaining" column in the usage area) and the instance exceeds its allocation (defined by your administrator) within the 28-day rolling window, active and pending workloads might be canceled.
+If an instance has been marked as "limited" by your administrator (you will see a "Remaining" column in the usage area) and the instance exceeds its allocation (defined by your administrator) within the 28-day rolling window, any active workload will continue running (including sessions) but pending workloads will remain in the queue until more time is available.
 If an instance is not limited and the instance exceeds its allocation, jobs run with that instance are likely to run at a lower priority and experience longer queue times.

 An alert displays on an instance's usage when it has exceeded its allocation.